mzhukovaucsb/loanword_phonology_project/README.md

 To determine the minimum distance between words, I used the standard Levenstein distance and also a package fonetika, which is designed for the Russian language (https://pypi.org/project/fonetika/ Package has both implemented phoneme transformation into letter-number sequence and distance engine for comparison of phonetic sequences based on Levenstein and Hamming distances).

+Visualization of the data showed that only the verbs “свайпать" and “лайкать" have a sufficiently large number of neighbors, the Levenshtein distance for which is less than 3.
+Most likely, for each of the verbs, there are several less frequent verbs in Russian, which are pronounced in a similar way, which played a role in the process of establishing the borrowed words in the lexicon.